-4. You live like you’re wealthy.
+- You live like you’re wealthy.

 Excessive borrowing is a major personal money management mistake.
-This may involve constantly using credit cards or overdrawing your bank accounts.
-Constantly paying only the minimum amount on your debts will only extend the time it takes you to pay it all off.
+This may involve things such as taking out expensive car loans for cars you can’t really afford, or constantly using credit cards to fund your lifestyle.
+If you’re finding that you’re only paying the minimum amount on your debt each month, you will find yourself in debt for a very long time.
 Instead of borrowing and spending more, spend time creating and following a budget that clearly indicates how much money you have coming in and going out each month.

-5. Making poor investment choices.
+- You make poor investment choices.

-6. Lack of motivation to resolve your debt problem.
+- You lack the motivation to resolve your debt problem.